Strobodov/App/readme.md

 # MyWebApp

-This webbapp is written in Bash as a demonstration of Infrastructure as a Code, combined with Cloud and the use of a (docker) container.
+This webbapp is written in Bash as a demonstration of Infrastructure as a Code.
+It combines and show the power of CLI, Cloud, Linux and (docker) containers.

 **It is meant for demonstration purposes only.**